 The use of low carbon (“L” grades) of stainless steel where the carbon content is under 0.03% can be used so that there is insufficient carbon for chromium carbide formation.
 However, sensitization may still occur with time.
 It should also be noted that the low-carbon steels also frequently exhibit lower strengths at high temperatures.

-Proper material selection and the avoidance of the manufacturing practices or heat treatment conditions known to create IGO and IGA are the best way to negate their effect on mechanical properties.
+Proper material selection and the avoidance of manufacturing practices or heat treatment conditions known to create IGO and IGA are the best way to negate their effect on mechanical properties.
 Metallurgical analysis of representative parts or test coupons is the most positive way to detect these types of phenomena before components are sent out into the field.

 - Parrish, Geoffrey, Carburizing: Microstructure and Properties, ASM International, 1999.